 Looking for a list of the Shadow and Bone books in order?

-With Shadow and Bone now at Netflix TV show, I’ve noticed a huge increase in folks asking what the best order is for reading the Grishaverse books.
+With Shadow and Bone now a hit Netflix TV show, I’ve noticed a huge increase in folks asking what the best order is for reading the Grishaverse books.

 Your wish is my command.